CheerThe2nd/a-farming-game/README.md

   - If version below, setup LSP server `csharp_ls` like other LSP servers in your config
   - Regardless of version, install the lsp server as documented [here](https://github.com/razzmatazz/csharp-language-server?tab=readme-ov-file#quick-start)

-## Scope
+## Roadmap

-We don't want to overscope at first, so:

-- player movement with camera mouse
+- [ ] Milestone 1
+    - Player Movement
-- a small island
+    - A small island
-- few dirtpatches where you can put crops to
-- they grow over time
-- when they are done growing, a npc arrives and wants to buy the plant
-- you have to sell it to him and you get coins
-- be able to buy new plots for plants and have different types of plants
+    - Grow plants
+    - Buy/Sell plants
+    - Buy new grow plots and be able to place them somewhere on your island

 ## Assets